-She has a special interest in working with older adults and issues related to ageing.
-Lynne also has experience and a keen interest in working with LGBTI clients and their loved ones.
+Lynne has a special interest in working with older adults and issues related to ageing.
+Lynne also has experience and a strong interest in working with LGBTI clients and their loved ones.

-Lynne has skills in psychological assessment as well as counselling.
-Her approach to therapy is based on neuroscience principles to create a sense of safety and acceptance, support you to develop mental flexibility to cope, and show you how to flourish.
-She has postgraduate training in neuropsychotherapy and enjoys working with a range of evidence-based therapies including Acceptance and Commitment Therapy, Self-Compassion therapy and Mindfulness-Based CBT.
+Lynne’s approach to therapy is based on key neuroscience principles to create a sense of safety and acceptance for you, to support you to develop mental flexibility to cope, and to show you how to flourish.

-Lynne has also facilitated substance use groups in correctional settings, assisting people recover from past addictions so they can build positive futures.
-Her psychological research explored the goal-setting and planning of older people in later life and investigated the psychological needs of carers.
-Before becoming a psychologist, Lynne worked in senior policy and program roles in the state government and began her professional working life as a journalist and magazine feature writer.
+Lynne’s postgraduate research explored the goal-setting and planning of older people in later life and investigated the psychological needs of carers.
+Before becoming a psychologist, Lynne worked in senior policy and program roles in State Government.
+She began her professional working life as a journalist and magazine feature writer.

-Lynne has an adult son as well as a daughter in high school.
-She loves working with young people and is very interested in parenting issues.
-She is the custodian of a mischievous moodle and a slightly overweight cat.
+Lynne has an adult son and a daughter in high school.
+She loves working with young people and is interested in parenting issues.
+She is the custodian of a mischievous moodle Morrie and an overweight cat.
 She has all but given up on her over-planted sub-tropical garden, which now falls to her partner to chop back so they can find their front door!

-Lynne is very approachable and non judgmental and she would love to be of help to you.
+Lynne is approachable and nonjudgmental and would love to be of help to you.
 Read a review of Lynne’s approach written by a former client.

-Please note: Lynne works Mon & Tues evenings at Stafford Hts, and Wed, Thurs & Fri at Aspley.
+Please note: Lynne works Monday, Tuesday & Thursday at Stafford Hts, and Wednesday & Friday at Aspley.

 *EMDR may require 90 minute appointments.
 Please contact Lynne to discuss.